jtsaito/kanji-meister/README.md

 **Fix 2*.* The `rubyracer` gem had to be added to the repo's Gemfile.
 It appears to be are required for `rake db migrate`.

 # Kanji data
 The application expects the kanji data to be present as `config/kanji.yml`.
 Its format can be found in the fixtures.
+Using the before symlink hook provided by the default AWS OpsWorks stack, the file is downloaded from a URL provided by the KANJI_MEISTER_URL environment variable.